To encourage and drive data sharing, it is important to have data which is well designed and facilitates use and reuse.

-- Be open to feedback and listen to users of your data, who may have advice on how to improve your data collection and management to make your data more usable.
+- Be open to feedback and listen to users of your data, who may have advice on how to improve your data collection and management.

 - Corporate reluctance to share and release data is often driven by quality concerns.
-Improving data governance and focussing on data quality can make it easier for agencies to start sharing their data.
-Documented data governance frameworks, data quality requirements and regular monitoring of data processes can build maturity and create a culture where all staff are aware of their data responsibilities and aware of how their work contributes to data initiatives and customer outcomes.
+Documented data governance frameworks, data quality requirements and regular monitoring of data processes can build maturity and create a culture where all staff are aware of their data responsibilities and how their work contributes to customer outcomes.

 - Once your data is available, keep it updated.
 If your data changes often, the best way to ensure it’s refreshed is to put automated processes in place to publish regular updates.
-Consider publishing your data via an API to make access to up to date data automatic.
+Consider publishing your data via an API to make access to data automatic.

-- Be open and transparent with the community and release as much as possible as open data.
+Be open and transparent with the community and release as much open data as possible.